 Creekside Concerts & Movie in the Park | The Green at Boulder's Civic Area

 Join us for Boulder Parks and Recreation's FREE outdoor concert series in Boulder's Civic Area.
 Creekside Concerts bring together the community with exciting live bands, food vendors and local craft beer.
 All concerts are free and open to the public and family-friendly.
-Beer garden open at 5:30 p.m.
-Music starts at 6 p.m.
+Beer garden and music starts at 5 p.m.
 Presented by Boulder Parks and Recreation.
-Sponsored by Boulder Beer and the PLAY Boulder Foundation.
+Sponsored by Boulder Beer, Blue Federal Credit Union, Boulder Weekly, KGNU, The H on Canyon, and the PLAY Boulder Foundation.

-What time do the food trucks arrive?
+What time do gates open?
 What time does the show start?

 How much does it cost to enter?